Beer Gummy Bear Recipe June 16, 2017 19:13 2 Comments

 We often get the question, “Is your Beer Soap made from by-products of beer?”
 So today, we are going to dive deep into answering that question.

 Now what about the beer?
 Are we ‘wasting’ beer to make soap?
 We DO actually use the beer.
-However, a lot of beer is wasted when it goes down the drain during keg transfer and tap line clearing.
+A lot of beer is wasted when it goes down the drain during keg transfer and tap line clearing.
 So, we use that otherwise 'wasted' beer to make our beer soap.

 So the answer is yes.
 We use the by-products of brewing beer as much as possible!
 Now you can confidently know that by using our soaps, you are keeping beer from going down the drain, and grains / hops from going into the land fill.